Craig Stockings: Official historian

 In 2015 the Abbott government authorised the Official History of Australian Operations in Iraq and Afghanistan, and Australian Peacekeeping Operations in East Timor, allocating A$12.6 million to the project which was to be based out of the Australian War Memorial in Canberra.
 The series was created to document Australian involvement in the peacekeeping initiatives in East Timor from 1999 to 2012, along with the operations in the Middle East as part of the War in Afghanistan (2001–present) and the Iraq War (2003–11).
 The position of Official Historian and general editor of the series, to be ongoing for six years, was advertised in June 2015.
 Stockings, by now already researching Australian operations in East Timor as part of INTERFET, applied for the position; his appointment was announced in February 2016.
 After negotiating a six-year unpaid leave of absence from the University of New South Wales, Stockings commenced as Official Historian in March.

 Stockings' first task was to define the scope and structure of the series, and employ a team of authors and researchers.
 The structure as of March 2018 is a six-volume history, with two volumes dedicated to the operations in East Timor, three on Afghanistan, and one on Iraq.
 Stockings is to author the first of the East Timor volumes, covering the INTERFET operations, while five other historians—each assisted by a full-time researcher—have been employed to write the other books in the series.
 Writing in 2017, Stockings remarked that there were "significant differences" between his project and previous Australian official history series.
 The budget for the East Timor, Afghanistan and Iraq project is much larger than that afforded to previous histories, though as Stockings notes the timeline is also "extremely tight" and the series subject to "firm governance frameworks".
 The remit Stockings received from Prime Minister Malcolm Turnbull on accepting the appointment of Official Historian was clear that the history be delivered "by July 2022".
 The authors have five years to complete their respective volumes, with Stockings granted an additional twelve months to edit the series prior to publication.

-In November 2019 it was reported that Stockings had threatened to resign as official historian due to his frustration over the large number of changes requested to the first volume on East Timor by the Department of Foreign Affairs and Trade.
+In November 2019 it was reported that Stockings had threatened to resign as official historian due to his frustration over the large number of changes requested to the first volume on East Timor by the Department of Foreign Affairs and Trade (DFAT).
 The dispute over the book's content had delayed its publication.
 The book was eventually cleared by DFAT after a three year long process.

-The first volume in the official history series, entitled Born of Fire and Ash, was released in December 2022.
+The volume, entitled Born of Fire and Ash, was released in December 2022.
 An official launch was not held by the AWM, which Stockings described in February 2023 as being "unusual".
 The AWM told the ABC that a launch will take place at a later date.